 When people pursue higher education, they tend to overlook the importance of a minor.
 Your major may still be the focus of your education, but a minor can help round out aspects of it and give you the added experiences you may otherwise not have.

-In addition to this, a minor in computer science is a great way to give you various career options, in case you want to make a change to a new path that isn’t necessarily related to your major.
+In addition, a minor in computer science is a great way to give you various career options.
+That way you can make a change to a new path that isn’t necessarily related to your major.